 Figure 21– Voltage Ratio vs Nebulosity Index

-Nebulosity Index cannot go greater or equal to 1, and the index is depending on the solar elevation angle of the location, this means the location time will change the nebulosity index if the voltage ratio remains unchanged.
+The location and time will change the nebulosity index if the voltage ratio remains unchanged.
 The voltage ratio can predict the clearness of the sky and the water vapour content, the water vapour content is expected to be less dense when the voltage ratio increases.
 Nebulosity Index is directly proportional to Perez Index.
 The rate of change in Perez index from Nebulosity Index is depending on the solar elevation angle and the collected voltage.

 Figure 21 shows that the data with 40 degrees requires a higher voltage ratio to reach the same Nebulosity index as that with 45 degrees.
 The difference is getting bigger when the Nebulosity Index reaches 0.7.
 The slope in Figure 4 is also depending on the solar elevation angles.
 It shows that the voltage ratio at 40 degrees has to be higher than those at 45 degrees, and the difference also becomes significant when the Perez index is greater than 1.5.